lkostick/E-hallics/Assembler/README.md

 =========================
 Support by jlex and java cup

+Works on CS lab linux machine.
+If using it on other machine, please modify the  CP variable in Makefile.

 Instruction syntax:
   1. Different areas should be seperated by comma, space or tab
   2. Register should be a letter R(or r) follow a hex number, like  R1, Ra, rf